CloudEx-Solutions/dataflow-custom-container/terraform/modules/app/README.md

 # Terraform for soi-mlops-video-indexer

 ### Usage
 Don't use this directly.
-Call it as a module from an environment in the ../envs directory!
+Call it as a module from an environment!

 ### Terraform Module Documention
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->